Alexandre Liautard: An element of mystery

 The reasons for his expulsion as a pupil from the Veterinary School of Alfort at the beginning of his fourth academic year, for "grave misconduct", after he had already received a reprimand in his 3rd year, remain unknown.
-But one can easily imagine such a forceful and outspoken character getting into conflict with some of his superiors who were not lucky enough to meet his esteem.
+It stands to reason that such a forceful and outspoken character getting into conflict with some of his superiors who were not lucky enough to meet his esteem.
 It is not impossible that he made them aware of this in the same scathing terms that he would later use in America to stigmatize colleagues who hadn't either.
 If this was the case, and knowing the extremely severe disciplinary regulations in French veterinary schools at this time, one can understand the sanction that followed.
 Liautard does not seem to have borne any grudge against the School of Alfort, and certainly not against the most illustrious figures that were there at that time, notably the director Eugène Renault, and the clinical professor Henri Bouley, to whom he paid tribute on numerous occasions in his Review.

 Nor do we dispose of any financial accounts of his professional activity which enabled him to amass a "small fortune" according to Smithcors, but we can guess that he not only exerted powerful leadership within the school, of which he was the owner, but also had the eminent and lucrative position of being the most prominent veterinary practitioner in New York at this time.

 His total investment in both his teaching and professional activities, right to the very end of his life, meant that his return to France not only came as a surprise but also created a vacuum that was difficult to fill, to such an extent that, as indicated above, the chancellor of New York University, Henry MacCracken, asked him to return to exercise his function as dean.
 It has been suggested that Liautard was too attached to his only daughter to agree to be separated from her when she returned to France.
 His devotion to the end to his wife, now in a state of profound mental impairment, also shows that, at that moment, he chose what he considered to be his family duty after devoting forty years of his life to his profession, even if he continued to serve this latter until the very end of his life.